Ridwan dynasty

-The Ridwan dynasty (also spelled Radwan; Rizvan) was the most prominent pasha family in Palestine, ruling the southwestern districts of the Damascus Eyalet ("Province of Damascus") in the 16th and 17th centuries under Ottoman rule.
+The Ridwan dynasty (also spelled Radwan; Rizvan) was the most prominent family in Palestine, ruling the southwestern districts of the Damascus Eyalet ("Province of Damascus") in the 16th and 17th centuries under Ottoman rule.
 The dynasty was based in Gaza, where its members continuously served as the hereditary sanjak-beys (district governors) of the sanjak (provincial district) for over a century.
 Members also ruled different provinces and districts throughout the Ottoman Empire and held additional titles at different times.
 The Ridwan period in Gaza was considered the city's last golden age.

 The dynasty was founded by Kara Şahin Mustafa Pasha, who served as governor of a number of provinces and district, including Gaza, during his career.
 The dynasty was named after Mustafa's son Ridwan Pasha who served as Gaza's governor in 1570 until he was succeeded by his son Ahmad Pasha ibn Ridwan two years later.
 The latter served for 30 years, during which time Gaza became the chief stronghold of the dynasty.
 The sanjaks of Jerusalem and Nablus came under Ahmad Pasha's administration intermittently throughout his rule.

 After Ahmad Pasha was reassigned as beylerbey (provincial governor) of Damascus in 1601, his son Hasan Arap Pasha inherited Gaza's governorship, occupying the office for 43 years.
 His rule impoverished Gaza and bankrupted the dynasty.
 Hasan Pasha's son and successor Husayn Pasha was appointed to the office in 1644 and served until 1672.
 Under Husayn Pasha's leadership, Gaza became a prosperous, secure and religiously diverse city.
 He was deposed and executed by the Ottoman authorities in 1663, after which his brother Musa Pasha was appointed to the post, serving until 1679.
 The last Ridwan governor of Gaza was Musa Pasha's son Ahmad Pasha whose governorship ended in 1690.